stringparser/runtime/docs/stack.md

 Called when:
  - whenever an error occurs
- - the first argument of the function returned by `runtime.stack` is an error
+ - the first argument of the function returned by `tornado.stack` is an error
  - the `next` callback passed to each element of the stack is called with a 1st argument that is not null

 _arguments_